vczoika/vczoika/README.md

 ## Hi! 👋 Welcome to my github profile!

 > Talk is cheap.
 Show me the code.

-- I’m currently learning Java and Web Development.
+- I’m currently learning Java and Web Development (Focusing on JS Frameworks such as React.).
 - CS 2º semester - Currently learning Algorithms (with Java) and Web Development (HTML, CSS and JS).
 - Wanna talk? send me a message, discord: vczoika#6666